jtesta/ssh-mitm/README.md

 ## Overview

 This penetration testing tool allows an auditor to intercept SSH connections.
-A patch applied to the OpenSSH v7.5p1 source code causes it to act as a proxy between the victim and their intended SSH server; all plaintext passwords and sessions are logged to disk.
+A modified version of OpenSSH v7.5p1 causes it to act as a proxy between the victim and their intended SSH server; all plaintext passwords and sessions are logged to disk.

 Of course, the victim's SSH client will complain that the server's key has changed.
 But because 99.99999% of the time this is caused by a legitimate action (OS re-install, configuration change, etc), many/most users will disregard the warning and continue on.

-**NOTE:** Only run the modified *sshd_mitm* in a VM or container!
-Ad-hoc edits were made to the OpenSSH sources in critical regions, with no regard to their security implications.
+**WARNING:** Ad-hoc edits were made to the OpenSSH sources in critical regions, with no regard to their security implications.
 Its not hard to imagine these edits introduce serious vulnerabilities.

 ## Change Log

-* v2.3: ???: Added support for Linux Mint 20 & Ubuntu 20.
+* v3.0: ???: Added docker container to separate ssh-mitm from the host.
 * v2.2: September 16, 2019: Fixed installation on Kali & Linux Mint 19.
 Fixed a double-password prompt that occured under certain conditions.
 Improved error logging.
 * v2.1: January 4, 2018: Enabled non-interactive command execution, connections to old servers with weak algorithms can now be intercepted, fixed two major bugs which caused AppArmor to kill some connections, and improved error logging.
 * v2.0: September 12, 2017: Added full SFTP support(!) and AppArmor confinement.